keymapperorg/KeyMapper/docs/faq.md

 ## "Can I remap on-screen controls to buttons with Key Mapper?"

 Technically yes but it would be a horrendous gaming experience.
 There is an action in Key Mapper to touch the screen but Key Mapper is only allowed to tap/swipe in one place at a time.
 Therefore, you wouldn't be able to tap forward on an on-screen joystick and shoot at the same time for example.
 This is how the Android API works and there is nothing I can do to change it.

-## "Can I remap joysticks/dpad/mouse buttons/mouse motion?"

-No. Here is why:

-Joysticks are complicated to remap because they are axes, so their inputs are a range depending on how much you press the stick.
-It would be a lot of work to integrate them into Key Mapper.
-The developer currently doesn't have a way to interpret the motion, and if they did, they might not add it into this app anyway because Key Mapper is for mapping keys, not motion.

-The D-pad is interpreted differently by Android to other keys.
-That makes it hard to remap.
-However, the developer has found a way that might be able to remap them.
-Therefore you can consider this a planned feature.
-It might take something like 6 months to see this in a build of Key Mapper.

-Mouse buttons are not possible to remap with an accessibility service.
-There will never be support for them in this app.
-If other apps can do it, they do not work the same way Key Mapper does.
-If you want to remap mouse buttons, do not use Key Mapper.

-Remapping the movement of the mouse is completely out of scope for this app.
-This is an app for remapping keys, not motion.
-If you want that kind of functionality, please don't look for it in Key Mapper or request this as a feature.
-There may be other apps that can help you (I don't know any of them though).

 [Ask for help :fontawesome-brands-discord:](http://keymapper.club){: .md-button .md-button--primary }